Strata By-Laws

 IV.
 Cleanliness and Maintenance

-26. Any damage to the Amenity Lounge or malfunctioning equipment must be reported to the concierge and/or Strata Council immediately.
-Booking residents may be held responsible for repair costs if damage is deemed intentional or due to negligence.
+27. Any damage to the Amenity Lounge or malfunctioning equipment must be reported to the concierge and/or Strata Council immediately.
+Booking residents may be held responsible for repair costs if damage is deemed intentional or unintentional.

 V. Conduct and Etiquette